factoryIO/1-simple_neural_style_transfer/README.md

 ## Second Step - Clone this repo:

-Clone this repo on your personal github to be able to launch the project on Tresorio.
+Import this repo into your personal github to be able to launch the project on Tresorio.

+How to do that ?
+Look over there : https://www.wikihow.com/Import-a-Repository-on-Github

 ## Third Step - Create a project on your Tresorio account